charliemikels/figura-music-player/README.md

 4. Add the UUID to the lists in `scripts/music_player/instruments/chloespacedout_instruments/piano.lua` and `…/drumkit.lua`.
 5. Reload the music player avatar.

 But if you're going through this much effort, you might as well check out [ChloeSpacedOut's Figura Midi Player](https://github.com/ChloeSpacedOut/figura-midi-player).
-It's basicaly the same kind of script as mine, but has more direct access to the Piano's extensive instrument library.
+It's basically the same kind of script as mine, but has more direct access to the Piano's extensive instrument library.

 ### Who's Charlie?
 I thought you were Tanner? (and vice versa)